zk2chen/DetroitBlightTicket/README.md

 # DetroitBlightTicket
-Machine Learning model that predicts the probability that a blight ticket will be paid
+Machine Learning model that predicts the probability that a blight ticket will be paid on time